ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 ## SharePoint sharing events

 Sharing is defined by when a user (the *acting* user) wants to share a resource with another user (the *target* user).
-Sharing a resource with an external user (a user who is outside of your organization and doesn't have a guest account in your organization's Azure Active Directory) is defined by the following events, which are logged in the Office 365 audit log:
+Audit records related to sharing a resource with an external user (a user who is outside of your organization and doesn't have a guest account in your organization's Azure Active Directory) are identified by the following events, which are logged in the Office 365 audit log:

 - **SharingInvitationCreated:** A user in your organization tried to share a resource (likely a site) with an external user.
 This results in an external sharing invitation sent to the target user.
 No access to the resource is granted at this point.

 - **SharingInvitationAccepted:** The external user has accepted the sharing invitation sent by the acting user and now has access to the resource.

 - **AnonymousLinkCreated:** An anonymous link (also called an "Anyone" link) is created for a resource.
-Because an anonymous link can be created and then copied, it's reasonable to assume that any document with an anonymous link has been shared with a target user.
+Because an anonymous link can be created and then copied, it's reasonable to assume that any document that has an anonymous link has been shared with a target user.

 - **AnonymousLinkUsed:** As the name implies, this event is logged when an anonymous link is used to access a resource.